jwebster2469/ChatGPT-store/README.md

 > *"I exhausted myself building custom GPTs and stopped once I had built a total of 450."*

-> *"I've never recorded so many errors across multiple platforms while using chatbot software."*
+> *"I've never before recorded so many errors across multiple platforms while using chatbot software like I have while using ChatGPT."*

 <br>
 </details>